the-frontend-developer/100-days-of-code/log.md

 ### Day 1: April 21, 2022

-**Today's Progress**: I have started the basic of JavaScript from freecodecamp
+**Today's Progress**: I have started the basic of JavaScript from freecodecamp and completed below topics

 - [x] Commenting your javascript code
 - [x] Declare Javascript variables